AERodgers/plugin_getTimeAndF0Data/README.md

 1. **Max time delta between point and level (ms)**

     This is the maximum time difference allowed between an annotation in the points tier and an associated annotation in the levels tier.
 It is a failsafe in case there is no appropriate matching level tier annotation.
-The user is warned if one cannot be found.
+A warning will appean in the Info window.

 2. **Add F0 z scores based on whole recording**